eurostat/statistics-coded/README.md

 **<a name="About"></a>About**

 Want to contribute?
 For instance, implement a *Statistics Explained* article you find very interesting in your favourite language?
-Please submit your pull requests to "master" branch!
+Please submit your [pull requests](https://github.com/eurostat/statistics-coded/pulls) directly to the _master_ branch!

 Found a mistake in the code?
 Please, report it to us in the [issues section](https://github.com/eurostat/statistics-coded/issues).